wp-plugins/better-shortcodes/readme.txt

 == Frequently Asked Questions ==

+= Does this work with the latest version of the tinyMCE editor? =

+It sure does!

 = Can you easily order the list if you need to make changes or additons later? =

 Why Yes, yes you can.